 A brief look back at our last 15 months

 Officially, we no longer have a home since August 31, 2016….
-Date on which we returned our small apartment in Zurich by transferring absolutely all our possessions to the new tenant.
+Date on which we left our small apartment in Zurich by selling absolutely all our stuff to the new tenant.
 (When I say everything, it’s everything… all the furniture, but also the coffee machine, sheets, dishes, TV, etc.)

-September 2016: One month in Switzerland with our parents to settle a little bit of the administration
+September 2016: One month in Switzerland at our parents place to take care of the administration

 October 2016 to end of March 2017: Chiang Mai, Thailand

 April 2017: Brittany….
-Pfiouuuu a real happiness!
+Pfiouuuu a breeezzzeee!
 We had planned to spend 10 days there and finally stayed there for 5 weeks.
-Magnificent encounters, crazy landscapes, crazy weather… we stayed stuck for longer than expected.
+Magnificent encounters, crazy landscapes, nice weather… we stayed stuck for longer than expected.

 End of May 2017 to July 2017: Lausanne, Switzerland

-1 month of walking through Switzerland.
-A heart project that we had had for a while already… An extraordinary experience that will be remembered for a long time to come!
-Find our review of the via alpina here.
+1 month hiking through Switzerland.
+A heart project that we had for a while already… An extraordinary experience that we will remember for a long time!
+Find out more about the via alpina here.

 September 2017: Zurich, Switzerland